-While the watercraft is operating, bilge water in the engine compartment is drawn in by the vacuum that is generated in the jet pump and discharged from the watercraft through the jet thrust nozzle.
+While the watercraft is operating, a vacuum is generated in the jet pump that draws in the bilge water from the engine compartment and discharges it from the jet thrust nozzle.

 To drain the bilge water on water:

 Operate the watercraft as straight as possible and above planing speed for at least 2 minutes.
 NOTICE: Do not run the engine at full throttle for at least 1 minute after the engine has been restarted.
 Bilge water in the engine compartment can splash into the engine, which can result in severe damage.
 [ECJ00553]